 Although republican supporters did propose an alternative narrative about the war's collective memory, it was riddled with contradictions that ultimately weakened its strength against the right's narrative.
-In Contested Commemorations, Ziemann explores the prorepublican recollections of the Great War and how they supported the Weimar Republic.
-91 The largest coalition of war veterans was mobilized by the Social Democrats to establish the Reichsbund of War Disabled, War Veterans and War Dependants in 1917 and the Reichsbanner Black-Red-Gold, a League of Republican Ex-Servicemen formed in 1924, that included members of the Center Party and DDP as well.
-92 Although the members of the Reichsbanner offered an immersive remembrance of the First World War as a defense against right-wing myths, their primary focus on the past ensured that they "tended to neglect or perhaps even to obfuscate Weimar's present future, a temporal marker that was of paramount importance as a motivation for republican activism."93 Thus, the Reichsbanner was faced with a paradoxical challenge to honor and protect Weimar's past and simultaneously use this narrative to advance Weimar's future.
-Unfortunately for republican supporters, the right was better equipped to successfully meet this challenge because it presented a mythology that denied Germany's defeat, which was easier for Germans to accept than the reality of the lost war.
+In Contested Commemorations, Ziemann explores the pro-republican recollections of the Great War and how they supported the Weimar Republic.92 The largest coalition of war veterans was mobilized by the Social Democrats to establish the Reichsbund of War Disabled, War Veterans and War Dependants in 1917 and the Reichsbanner Black-Red-Gold, a League of Republican Ex-Servicemen formed in 1924, that included members of the Center Party and DDP as well.93 Although the members of the Reichsbanner offered an immersive remembrance of the First World War as a defense against right-wing myths, their primary focus on the past ensured that they "tended to neglect or perhaps even to obfuscate Weimar's present future, a temporal marker that was of paramount importance as a motivation for republican activism."94 Thus, the Reichsbanner was faced with a paradoxical challenge to honor and protect Weimar's past and simultaneously use this narrative to advance Weimar's future.
+Unfortunately for republican supporters, the right was better equipped to successfully meet this challenge because it presented a mythology that denied Germany's happened to the passive dying soldiers, rather than something that they themselves participated in or waged.